vipermikenz/wktohtmlpdf-cakephp3/README.md

 Installation
 --------------------

-Install wkhtmltopdf on your system! (http://wkhtmltopdf.org) do not use apt-get for this, download from website.
+Install wkhtmltopdf on your system! (http://wkhtmltopdf.org).

 ## Install by composer:
 ``` $